pi-null-mezon/rbh24/README.md

 ### Repo structure

 `./templatesgen` - scripts to make photo + biometric templates pairs, read [manual of how to use here](./templatesgen/README.md)
+`./train_naive_decoder` - scripts to train template to photo decoder (loss does not contain cosine similarity with insightface/buffalo_l templates)